Safe Strings Library Reference Manual

 SStrings declares only one custom type

-, which is a C struct.
-Note: This struct will be called in this documentss_string Object
+ss_string, which is a C struct.
+Note: This struct will be called in this documentss_string Object.The

-has 3 variables: We have 2 reasons why we save the length of the string inlen
+ss_string-Objecthas 3 variables: We have 2 reasons why we save the length of the string inlen.

 Since SStrings is written in C, we are not able to handle with errors with exceptions.
 SString declares the new variable